 The payments space has long been convoluted and saturated.
 Many payment providers specialize in different industries, company size, features and functions, and more.
-It can be difficult and time-consuming to know whether your organization is investing in the right platform and technology for your business’s needs.
+Knowing whether your organization is investing in the right platform and technology for your business’s needs can be difficult and time-consuming.
 When considering optimizing your payment processes, there are various approaches your organization can take, so understanding the positives and negatives can help your organization make the right choice.

 The Traditional Approach to Payments

-For organizations just starting out, many track and process their payments directly through their banking institutions.
+Many organizations still track and process their payments directly through their banking institutions.
 If they have multiple accounts, this involves logging into each bank portal, keeping a manual log of upcoming payments in spreadsheets, and ensuring they have the funds necessary to pay their vendors on time.

-The positives of manually handling payments are the cost-savings and control over payment processes.
-You don’t have to worry about paying any third-party intermediary additional fees on top of the standard fees your bank institutions charge.
-This may be a solution satisfactory enough for some small businesses, but as these businesses scale, handling payments manually can become a daunting and tedious undertaking.
+The positives of manually handling payments are the cost savings and control over payment processes.
+You don’t have to worry about paying additional third-party intermediary fees on top of your bank institutions’ standard fees.
+This may be a satisfactory solution for some small businesses, but handling payments manually can become a daunting and tedious undertaking as these businesses scale.

-Not only is manually payments by-hand time-consuming, but it can also lead to a great increase in human error.
+Not only is manually managing payments by hand time-consuming, but it can also lead to increased human error.
 What if someone on your team misses a payment?
-Your vendors may not trust your organization to deliver payments on time and you could even incur late fees.
+Vendors may not trust your organization to deliver payments on time, and you could incur late fees.
 What if you miss entering a few payments into your ERP or spreadsheet?
-You may find yourself in situations where you have to borrow a same-day loan from the bank with high-interest rates to submit your payments on time.
+You may find yourself in situations where you must borrow a same-day loan from the bank with high-interest rates to submit your payments on time.
 The traditional, by-hand method becomes a larger headache as your organization grows.

 - No additional fees on top of standard charges from institutions

 - More control over your organization’s payment processes

 - As payment volume increases, processing becomes time-consuming

 - Potential to miss payments or pay late due to human error